 There are several varieties where the components of moduli space of genus one curves have been explored.
 When the target is a Grassmannian, the morphism space is studied in \cite{Bru87} and the Kontsevich moduli space is studied in \cite{Qua23}.
 For certain homogeneous spaces, the morphism space is addressed in \cite{Per12} and \cite{PP13}.
 More generally, there are also works concerning higher genus curves.
 For example, the Hilbert scheme of higher genus curves on smooth quadric is computed in \cite{Bal89}, the connectedness of Kontsevich moduli space of homogeneous spaces is established in \cite{BK01}, and the morphism space for smooth hypersurfaces of very low degree is analyzed in \cite{Has24}.

 \textbf{Leitfaden:} The paper is arranged as follows.
 In Section \ref{Preliminaries}, we provide basic definitions and tools used throughout the paper.
 In Section \ref{a-inv}, we collect results on $a$-invariants of surfaces in smooth cubic threefolds and settle Theorem \ref{Classifya-inv}.
 Section \ref{Non-free components} and \ref{Free components} form the core of the paper.
 Specifically, in Section \ref{Non-free components}, we prove irreducibility of the components arising from covers of lines.
 We also show there is no non-free component parametrizing dominant family of curves.
 In Section \ref{Free components}, we prove the Movable Bend-and-Break Theorem \ref{Thm:MBB}.
-Combining with irreducibility results on the space of rational curves, we conclude our main Theorem \ref{IrredM10} using an inductive argument on the irreducibility of the space of free degree $e$ genus one curves.
+Combining with irreducibility results on the space of rational curves, we conclude our main Theorem \ref{IrredM10} by inductively proving the irreducibility of the space of free degree $e$ genus one curves.

 \textbf{Acknowledgments:} The author would like to express his sincere gratitude towards his advisor Brian Lehmann for his suggestion of the topic, his precious advice, his invaluable patience, his tremendous encouragement, and his detailed comments and feedback throughout the project.
 Special thanks goes to Eric Jovinelly for pointing out an argument leading to the proof of Theorem \ref{IrredMor}, for suggesting a few references, and for his careful reading of the article.
 The author would also like to thank Benjamin Church, Eric Jovinelly, Fumiya Okamura, and Eric Riedl for discussions, and Ting Gong and Fumiya Okamura for providing useful feedback on an earlier draft of the paper.